 According to Barcelona-based real estate agent Artur Stabinski, “the star product is a 100- to 120-square-metre apartment, two or three bedrooms, two bathrooms, priced between €500,000 to €800,000.
 That’s the highest number of enquiries right now.”

-In the case of French investment, an interesting peculiarity is that French buyers are most prone to investing in family residences in the outskirts of Barcelona, where prices fell 40% between 2008 and 2013.
-In a country with a sizeable upper-middle class, Barcelona is seen as an excellent destination for a holiday home that will not break the bank.
-This has also contributed to the rise in Barcelona property prices: foreign families, accustomed to paying more per square metre, see even Barcelona’s more expensive areas as good value for money.
+In the case of French investment in Barcelona, we can say that French buyers are most prone to investing in family residences in the outskirts of Barcelona.
+Surely because it’s where the prices fell 40% between 2008 and 2013.
+Barcelona is seen as an excellent destination for a holiday home that will not break the bank.
+This has also contributed to the rise in Barcelona property prices!
+Foreign families, accustomed to paying more per square metre, see even Barcelona’s more expensive areas as good value for money.

-Additionally, there are 908 French firms in Catalonia, making it second only to Germany in terms of business presence in the region.
+Additionally, there are 908 French firms in Catalonia, making it second in terms of business presence in the region.
 The significance of this figure is highlighted by the fact that 64% of French business in Spain is in Catalonia.
-Naturally, the presence of so many French companies makes it a desirable location for French businesspeople to have a place to stay.
+Naturally, the presence French companies makes it a desirable location for French businesspeople to have a place to stay.

-French investment in Barcelona is, without doubt, a key part of the city’s property market: for both business and leisure, it has a number of obvious benefits.
+French investment in Barcelona is a key part of the city’s property market.
+For both business and leisure, it has a number of obvious benefits.
 In fact, such is the importance of the French in Barcelona that the Catalonian government has an office in Paris specifically devoted to catering to French businesses in the area.
-The current level of investment is clearly seen as mutually beneficial, and it would be a wise time to take advantage of this amicable relationship.
+The current level of investment is clearly mutually beneficial.
+Also, it would be a wise time to take advantage of this amicable relationship.